-The violation of this agreement will lead to a refusal to pay the indemnity or its return, as well as an obligation to refund the damage for a convened amount (i.e. the double of the accorded indemnity).
+The breach of this agreement will determine the refusal to pay the indemnity or its reimbursement, as well as an obligation to damage compensation for an agreed amount (i.e. the double of the agreed indemnity).

-If employment with the Company is terminated for reasons other than just cause, efforts will be made to reach an arrangement for a consensual termination.
-Subject in any case to the obligations set out by law and/or by the employment agreement, the arrangements for the termination of employment with the Company are modelled after the relevant reference benchmarks and within the limitations defined by jurisprudence and practice.
+If employment with the Company is terminated for reasons other than just cause, efforts will be made to reach a termination agreement.
+Subject in any case to the obligations set out by law and/or by the employment agreement, the arrangements for the termination of employment with the Company are tailored on the basis of the relevant reference benchmarks and within the limits defined by courts and practice.

-1.2.7 Information about the presence of insurance cover, welfare or pension provision
+1.2.7 Information about insurance coverage, welfare or pension provision

-In keeping with best practices, provision has been made for a Directors & Officers (D&O) Liability insurance policy covering the third-party liability of the Board of Directors.
+In line with best practices, a Directors & Officers (D&O) Liability insurance policy covering the liability of the Board of Directors towards third parties has been undersigned.

-In case of employment relationship with the Company, pension or welfare provision are in line with the practices applied for Managers of the Company.
+In case of employment relationship with the Company, pension or welfare provision are in line with the practices applied for managers of the Company.